thomaslin7/image_filters/README.md

    - Demonstrate that it improves the image for the intended task and works on at least one real-life image.

 7. Comparison & Reflection
-   - For each comparison (e.g., blur vs blur, edge vs edge, sharpening approaches), write 2–3 insights about trade-offs and visual quality.
+   - For each comparison, write 2–3 insights about trade-offs and visual quality.
    - Note the challenges you faced (artifacts, parameter sensitivity, runtime, generalization) and how you addressed them.

 ### Deliverables